pythonlessons/TensorFlow-object-detection-tutorial/README.md

 The training routine periodically saves checkpoints about every ten minutes.
 You can terminate the training by pressing Ctrl+C while in the command prompt window.
 I usually wait until checkpoint has been saved to terminate the training.
 Then you can terminate training and start it later, and it will restart from the last saved checkpoint.

-That’s all for this tutorial, in next tutorial checkpoint at the highest number of steps will be used to generate the frozen inference graph and test it out

 # Part 6.
 TensorFlow Object Detection CSGO actual object detection
 ### CSGO_frozen_inference_graph.pb download [link](https://drive.google.com/open?id=1U6JBcTKPEG9pxviCidVhkPe459XSJlXm).